huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/machine_learning/README.md

 The last column in the .CSV files shows the predicted classification corresponding to each individual peaks in the input file.
 The value `1` indicates a true TSS/TES peak while value `0` indicates a false TSS/TES peak.

-* From step 1 to step 6, it takes about 15 minutes.